hunterhaunter/Foundry-1.20.1/README.md

 # Foundry 1.20.1

-**Foundry** is an Industrial modpack for Forge 1.20.1 designed from the ground up.
-## Pack Goals
+## Pack Info:

-* **Scripting:** Roughly 2,000 lines of custom code and scripts written for the pack.
+* **Scripting:** Roughly 2,000 lines of custom code and scripts written for the pack along with numerous custom items.
-* **Overhauled Progression:** Hundreds of recipe changed adding integration between all mods.
+* **Overhauled Progression:** Hundreds of recipe changed adding integration between all mods in the pack.
 * **Performance Optimized:** Specifically adjusted for stability and fast load times no matter what hardware.

 **Launcher:** [Prism Launcher](https://prismlauncher.org/) is **required** for the **best** experience.